HerRA17/Python/Readme.md

 * **virtualenv**==20.24.5
 * **wcwidth**==0.2.8
 ## Initial Setup
+### Make sure you already satisfy the prerequisites!
 1. Clone the Repository:
 First, clone the project repository from GitHub to your local machine.
 Use the following command:
 ```